-The practice had clear systems to keep people safe and safeguarded from abuse.
+The practice had clear systems to keep people safe and safeguarded from abuse, with the exception of infection control.

 - The practice had appropriate systems to safeguard children and vulnerable adults from abuse.
 All staff received up-to-date safeguarding and safety training appropriate to their role.
 They knew how to identify and report concerns.
 Learning from safeguarding incidents were available to staff.
 Staff who acted as chaperones were trained for their role and had received a Disclosure and Barring Service (DBS) check.
-(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.) - Staff took steps, including working with other agencies, to protect patients from abuse, neglect, discrimination and breaches of their dignity and respect. - The practice carried out appropriate staff checks at the time of recruitment and on an ongoing basis. - There was an effective system to manage infection prevention and control. - The practice had arrangements to ensure that facilities and equipment were safe and in good working order. - Arrangements for managing waste and clinical specimens kept people safe.
+(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.) - Staff took steps, including working with other agencies, to protect patients from abuse, neglect, discrimination and breaches of their dignity and respect. - The practice carried out appropriate staff checks at the time of recruitment and on an ongoing basis. - In most cases there was an effective system to manage infection prevention and control.
+However, sharps bins at the practice were not securely affixed, although the practice reported that the landlord of the building had refused permission for them to do so.
+None of the rooms that we looked in had purple topped sharps bins in place which are required for the disposal of sharps and medicines with cyto-toxic or cyto-static contents.
+The practice was disposing of these contents in normal sharps bins. - The practice had arrangements to ensure that facilities and equipment were safe and in good working order.

+• Arrangements for managing waste and clinical specimens kept people safe.